 Research output growth and impact has been identified as an important priority to the campus, as Vision 2020 Strategic Priority 1 indicates.

-To achieve these strategic goals, the UM-Dearborn Office of Research and Sponsored Programs (ORSP) has identified a set of strategic, proactive, catalytic, and capacity-building activities designed to facilitate individual faculty members, teams of researchers in attracting extramural research funding, creating relationships, and developing and implementing strategies that increase the competitiveness of our faculty.
+To achieve these strategic goals, the UM-Dearborn Office of Research has identified a set of strategic, proactive, catalytic, and capacity-building activities designed to facilitate individual faculty members, teams of researchers in attracting extramural research funding, creating relationships, and developing and implementing strategies that increase the competitiveness of our faculty.

-We support the efforts of the faculty, staff, and students of the University of Michigan-Dearborn in seeking, securing, and carrying out sponsored programs and its authority to do so is derived from the Provost and Chancellor of UM-Dearborn and the policies and procedures of the University of Michigan.
+We support the efforts of the faculty, staff, and students of the University of Michigan-Dearborn in seeking, securing, and carrying out sponsored programs.
+Our goal is to provide the highest level of service possible in assisting you with assembling all the elements of your proposal package and ensuring there are no administrative errors that could result in a proposal being turned down or returned without review.
 We work in collaboration with central administrative offices of the University of Michigan, such as the Ann Arbor Office of Research and Sponsored Projects (ORSP), the University of Michigan Office of Research (UMOR), the Office of Contract Administration (OCA), and the Sponsored Programs Office (Finance).

 UM-Dearborn Campus Grants Program